dlab-berkeley/Bash-Git/lessons/03_git.md

 Collaborative workflows heavily rely on **branching**.
 We've already seen this terminology in the context of the `main` branch.
 Now, we might be interested in adding a new feature to a code repository.
-When working collaborative, we create a **branch** off the `main` repository.
+When working collaboratively, we create a **branch** off the `main` repository.
 This branch can be updated in parallel, without modifying the `main` branch.
 When we've committed all the changes to the feature branch, how do we go about incorporating them into the `main` branch?

 ![](../img/collaborative.png)